UWPCE-PythonCert/ProgrammingInPython/_sources/modules/BasicPython.rst.txt

     Out[5]: 7

-Statements:
+**Statements:**

-statements carry out an action, but do not evaluate to a value, that is you can't assign to them (or put them in a lamda, or...)
+statements carry out an action, but do not evaluate to a value, that is, you can't assign to them (or put them in a lamda, or...)

 .. code-block:: ipython